Sponsored by Tourism Oita.

-The house, the room and meals
+The house, the room, and meals

 Accommodations are available for up to 20 people and will allow you to experience a typical Japanese house.
 The room is really big and has air conditioning.
 There is futon, a traditional Japanese bed, that you will sleep on.
 I have slept on one of them for several months and it’s a real pleasure.

-Notes: the toothbrush, razor, comb and towels are provided.
+Notes: the toothbrush, razor, comb, and towels are provided.
 Please bring other amenities by yourself.

 The house has many Buddhist ornaments in the purest Japanese style.

-On my request, they prepared for a vegetarian meal, but they usually serve meat and fish of course.
+At my request, they prepared a vegetarian meal, but they usually serve meat and fish of course.
 Everything is cooked by Mrs. Adachi.
 A real feast, we experienced the true taste of seasonal products.
 During my conversation with them, I tell them that I really like umeshu, an alcoholic drink made from ume, Japanese plums.
 Mr. Adachi then had me taste the umeshu which he makes by himself.
 I had one word to describe its taste: pure delight.